Nilsiloid/StonedCookies/README.md

 We also wanted to track our study timings and thus our study schedule.
 We decided to use this opportunity to create a Discord bot which will join our voice channel and use the $study command to set a timer.
 We then thought about adding additional features such as trivia and music to help us during such study sessions.

-We also decided to add the confess feature for anyone who wants to suggest something to/complain about the server by staying anonymous.

 ### Introduction

 StonedCookie is the name of our Discord bot.